sebapersson/petab_sciml/docs/src/format.md

 2. **Neural network models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly inserted in the observable formula.
 3. **Neural network models to parametrize ODEs:** In this scenario, the neural network model sets constant parameters or initial values in the ODE model prior to simulation.

 As mentioned, one or any combination of the hybridization types is allowed.
-Aside from ensuring that neural networks do not conflict (for example, by having the same target), no special considerations are required to insert multiple networks into a problem, each additional network is added just as in the single-network case.
+Aside from ensuring that neural networks do not conflict (for example, by having the same target), no special considerations are required to insert multiple networks into a problem.
+Each additional network is added just as in the single-network case.

 ## [Neural Network Model Format](@id net_format)